 Choosing the best smart home ecosystem

-Before you start assembling your smart home, you'll want to think about which smart home ecosystem you'll want to build off of.
+Before you start assembling your smart home, it pays to think about which smart home ecosystem you'll want to start with.
 There are quite a few out there, including Apple HomeKit, Google Home/Google Assistant, Samsung SmartThings, the Amazon Alexa platform, IFTTT, ZigBee, Z-Wave, and more.

 Lots to chose from, right?
 We’ve put together a guide to help you consider what you need to when putting together your smart home, which you can check out here.